howl-editor/howl/site/source/doc/api/io/input_stream.md

 Reads up to `num` bytes from the input stream, returning the result as a string.
 The actual number of bytes read can be smaller than `num`.
 Returns `nil` upon end-of-file.
 Raises an error upon any IO error.

+### read_all ()

+Reads all of the stream's content, returning the result as a string.
+Raises an error upon any IO error.